patzly/grocy-android/app/src/main/assets/README.md

 - Settings (with lots of new options)
 - Login (New login flow for QR codes from grocy server)

-**Not fully working yet (coming in later test versions)**
+**:warning:Not fully working yet (coming in later test versions):warning:**
+Please don't report issues yet for these points!
 - Consume page
+- Purchase from shopping list not implemented yet
 - Stock page
-- Product page
+- Product page (barcodes and unit conversions functionality not implemented yet)
-- Purchase page (**tare weight handling**)
-- Tor and SOCKS support
+- Tor and SOCKS support (not implemented yet)
 - **Deactivated features: if Due Date Tracking feature is disabled, there can be misbehavior!**
 - Online->offline & offline->online changes a bit buggy

 **Testing**
 I you want to test the first alpha version (v2.0.0_alpha1), you can download the attached APK file now and install it on your device.
 You may have to enable an option in your device's settings with a name like "Allow from unknown sources" or if you have a newer Android version there may be a popup with a toggle "Allow from this source".
 You can install the APK over your current installation, because it has the same signature.
-After update, the some or all app preferences may have the default status because their identifiers changed internally and I didn't write migrations for them.
+After update, the some or all app preferences may have the default status because their identifiers changed internally and I won't write migrations for them.

 Please report any bug or misbehavior in a [new issue](https://github.com/patzly/grocy-android/issues) if there isn't already an open one.
 New or rewritten pages may also contain issues which were fixed in previous releases (so they may have a closed issue here) – please report them too in a new issue.